gitlabhq/gitlabhq/doc/administration/high_availability/gitlab.md

    from running on upgrade.
 Only the primary GitLab application server should handle migrations.

+1. **Optional** Configure host keys.
+Copy all contents(primary and public keys) inside `/etc/ssh/` on the primary application server to `/etc/ssh` on all secondary servers.
+This prevents false man-in-the-middle-attack alerts when accessing servers in your High Availability cluster behind a load balancer.

 1. Run `sudo gitlab-ctl reconfigure` to compile the configuration.

 ## Troubleshooting